boryspaulewicz/bhsdtr/Readme.md

 may be necessary to achieve efficient sampling.
-The default values of the *gamma_sd* (fixed effects specification) and the *gamma_scale* parameters (random effects specification) are now set to 2, but this is based on a small number of test with real datasets and does not lead to consistently good performance (at present the softmax link function is more well-behaved).
+The default values of the *gamma_sd* (fixed effects specification) and the *gamma_scale* parameters (random effects specification) are now set to 2, but this is based on a small number of test with real datasets.
+Adding the *init_r = .5* argument to the *stan* function limits the range of initial values to -.5, .5 instead of the default range -2, 2.
+This really helps because the elements of the gamma vector tend to be much closer to 0 than 2.

 The unconstrained gamma vector can be mapped to the ordered criteria vector in many ways.
 Note that the main criterion (the K / 2